-This document is our voter guide for the 2022 primary election.
+This is our voter guide for the 2022 general election.
 This document was vetted and written by the Electoral Working Group, the chapter’s team of election watchers.
 We make our decisions and recommendations through the lens of our ideology, and thus choose the more progressive or socialist-leaning candidates and positions.
 That does mean we will not recommend any Republican or Libertarian candidates, as they are opposite of our ideology.

 A quick reminder: Santa Clara County and San Mateo County have both switched over to a vote by mail system in which every voter will receive their ballot in the mail.
 For questions about this process and how people are to vote, please contact your county’s Registrar of Voters office if you have questions or take a look at their handy FAQ: Santa Clara County | San Mateo County.

 If you have not registered to vote or wish to change your registration status, you have through October 24 to do so.
 To register, please visit the CA Secretary of State website at registertovote.ca.gov.

 Thank you again for your time!
 Hopefully this guide will be a help to you.
 Remember to vote!

 Note: For the first time in a few years, all of the state executive races feature a Democrat versus a Republican.
 The Democrats cover a spectrum of liberal ideologies and some are more progressive than others.
 The Republicans are generally Trump-aligned but a couple are not.
 As we do not support Republicans at all, we will ultimately recommend that everyone vote for the Democrats as they will not work to degrade our society and harm our people.